 It is not my goal here to get you into Forth per se; but if you really take advantage of what can be done with a data stack on a 6502, you'll be half way there anyway, especially since I've retained the names of the routines as much as possible.
 There are several ways to implement Forth threading.
 When we run all these subroutines for handling 16-bit data on the data stack, we are getting close to subroutine-threaded code (STC) Forth.
 Since it takes three bytes to call a subroutine, it does not seem as efficient as other methods which mostly take only two (being mostly a list of addresses); but Bruce Clark explains how the faster-running STC Forth avoids the expected memory penalties.
 He gives 9 reasons, starting in the middle of his long post in the middle of the linked page.
 STC of course eliminates the need for NEXT, nest, and unnest, thus improving speed compared to other methods, too.

 Stack computers (see here and

 here) have taken advantage of the stated efficiency

 to get lots of computing power in a relatively simple (ie, low gate count) processor.
-I kept an advertisement from 1991 (almost
+I kept an advertisement from 1991 for the Silicon